quantiacs/toolbox/README.md

   the top 10 cryptocurrencies.
 - [The Crypto Top-10 Long-Short Contest](https://quantiacs.com/leaderboard/17): Involves both long and short positions in the top 10 cryptocurrencies.
+- [The NASDAQ-100 Long-Short contest](https://quantiacs.com/leaderboard/21):  A specialized contest focusing on long-short strategies in the NASDAQ-100, emphasizing fundamental analysis.

 ### Current Opportunity

-- [The Q21 NASDAQ-100 Long-Short Fundamental Contest](https://quantiacs.com/contest): A specialized contest focusing on
+- [The Q22 S&P500 Long-Short contest](https://quantiacs.com/contest): A specialized contest focusing on
-  long-short strategies in the NASDAQ-100, emphasizing fundamental analysis.
+  long-short strategies in the S&P500.

 Since 2014, Quantiacs has hosted numerous quantitative trading contests, allocating over 38 million USD to winning algorithms in futures markets.
 Since 2021, the platform has expanded to include contests for predicting futures,